visionNoob/CS231N_17_KOR_SUB/readme.md

 ----------
 ## Usage

-1. Download lecture videos from youtube
+1. You should download lectures from youtube
-    - You need a Downloader like [4k video downloader](https://www.4kdownload.com/ko/products/product-videodownloader) (Maybe support Windows, Linux(Ubuntu), MacOS)
+    - You need a video downloader like [4k video downloader](https://www.4kdownload.com/ko/products/product-videodownloader) (maybe support most of platforms like Windows, Linux(Ubuntu), MacOS)
-    - With the Downloader, Download this [Youtube Playlist](https://www.youtube.com/playlist?list=PLC1qU-LWwrF64f4QKQT-Vg5Wr4qEE1Zxk)
+    - Download this [Youtube Playlist](https://www.youtube.com/playlist?list=PLC1qU-LWwrF64f4QKQT-Vg5Wr4qEE1Zxk) with downloader
     - If you take "4k video downloader", you can download whole lectures "at once" not "each", with Playlist.

-2. and Apply subtitles
+2. and Enjoy videos with Subtitles

         root
         └── eng